thomas-institut/apm/README.md

 This is the web app running at http://averroes.uni-koeln.de/apm

 It requires
-* PHP 7.4 with the following extensions enabled: xml, gd, mbstring, mysql, intl and zip
+* PHP 8.1 with the following extensions enabled: xml, gd, mbstring, mysql, intl and zip
 * a running MySQL Server 5.7+ configured with a database and a user with access to that database.
-* Java running environment, e.g., Open JDK, which is required by Collatex  (Note: Open JDK11 should not be used; it emits a deprecation warning that breaks Collatex normal output)
+* Open JDK 8 (which is required by Collatex)  (Note: Open JDK11 should not be used; it emits a deprecation warning that breaks Collatex normal output)
-* NodeJS 14+
+* NodeJS 16
 * Python3

-It has been developed and tested in an Ubuntu 20.04.3 server with standard packages.
+It has been developed and tested in an Ubuntu 22.04 server with standard packages.

 ## Development